izelnakri/paper_trail/README.md

 # How does it work?

-PaperTrail can record  every change in your database in a seperate database table called 'versions'.
-Library generates a new version record with associated data every time you run PaperTrail.insert/1, PaperTrail.update/1 or PaperTrail.destroy/1 functions.
+PaperTrail lets you record every change in your database in a seperate database table called ```versions```.
+Library generates a new version record with associated data every time you run ```PaperTrail.insert/1```, ```PaperTrail.update/1``` or ```PaperTrail.destroy/1``` functions.
 Simply these functions wrap your Repo insert, update or destroy actions in a database transaction, so if your database action fails you won't get a new version.

 PaperTrail is inspired by the ruby gem ```paper_trail```.
 However, unlike the ```paper_trail``` gem this library actually results in less data duplication, faster and more explicit programming model to version your record changes.

-PaperTrail doesn't need any declaration in your model to work, it simply replaces your Repo.insert, update and destroy functions with PaperTrail ones every time you need versioning.
+PaperTrail doesn't need any declaration in your model to work, it simply replaces your ```Repo.insert```, update and destroy functions with PaperTrail ones every time you need versioning.
 You can you it in your phoenix controller methods for example like this:

 ```elixir

 ```

-The library code is minimal and tested.
-It is highly suggested that you check out the source code, there is nothing magical really.
+The library source code is minimal and tested.
+It is highly suggested that you check it out, there is nothing magical really.

 ## Installation